katsojuna/itcmon/README.md

 Download the ZIP file, unzip it into a new directory, read the files in the docs directory (start with quick-start.txt)

+Please use Groups.IO PTCTalk for discussion of the software and related topics.

 ![Screenshot](itcmon-screenshot.png)